JanEngelstaedter/grow96/README.md

 This will generate a single spec file in the designated folder, and also a pdf showing the plate design in another folder.
-The
-\`makeSpec_fullFact” function also supports empty borders, blank wells, several replicate plates (including with randomised rows and/or columns), and a few other features - check out its documentation.
+The `makeSpec_fullFact` function also supports empty borders, blank wells, several replicate plates (including with randomised rows and/or columns), and a few other features - check out its documentation.